-Services can be scarce in the suburban/residential areas of Florida.
 If camping on the Outer Banks, it can sometimes be blustery at night.
-There are no bike shops between Southport, North Carolina, and Statesboro, Georgia, unless you go into Charleston, South Carolina.
-In Florida, almost everything else you encounter, including food, will be more expensive due to the tourist nature of the beach communities.
+Check locally for any upcoming storms.
+Because the route stays closer to the coast in South Carolina and Georgia, services for tourists are plentiful.
+In Florida, services can be scarce in the suburban/residential areas of cities.
+Almost everything else you encounter, including food, will be more expensive due to the tourist nature of the beach communities.
 Reservations for camping and hotel accommodations are highly recommended year-round.

 You may also wish to sign up with Warmshowers, a reciprocal hospitality site for bicycle travelers, for other overnight options.